 Trina McNamara graduated with a 3.6 GPA in May 2008 with two Bachelor of Science degrees, one in Mathematics and on in Computer.
 She interned at Argonne National Laboratory in the Decision and Information Sciences department.
 Trina is a married mother of 5 children.
 She arrived at Lewis University in the fall of 2004.
 In addition to the many responsibilities of raising a young family, she served as the President of Kappa Mu Epsilon, the mathematics honor society.
 While serving in this capacity, she had been involved in various activities.
 These included presiding at induction ceremonies for new honor society members, donating calculators to a needy school in Lockport, and joining other Lewis math majors to address older students on the importance of mathematics as well as its enjoyable side.
 In addition, she volunteered her time in helping with the annual Illinois Council of Mathematics high school competition.

 Furthermore, she served as the Vice President of the Lewis chapter of Association for Computing Machinery as well as the Chair of Upsilon Pi Epsilon, the computer science honor society.
 As though she does not have enough to do, Ms. McNamara was active in tutoring.
-Finally, she was a student worker in the Department of Mathematics and Computer Science.
+Finally, she was a student worker in the Computer and Mathematical Sciences Department.

 Mark Melka is a junior in the Environmental Science program.
 Over the past summer he worked with the president of Lewis University, Br.
 James Gaffney, at researching new alternative energy technologies and different strategies that we, as a university, can do to become more green, or environmentally friendly and conscious.
 Some issues he researched included next generation solar panels, Helix wind turbines, Leadership in Energy and Environmental Design (LEED) green building rating system, and others.
 They also worked together at developing the new environmental organization at Lewis, called the University Environmental and Energy Conservation Council, or UEECC.
 In this council, they make it a priority to educate the faculty, staff, and students about specific things that can be done to reduce our negative impact on the environment.
 Their goal is raise awareness campus-wide about ways to become more sustainable in our everyday lives.
 Mark says, “Being an Environmental Science student, I am constantly presented with tons of different opportunities for volunteer positions as well as paid internships in the environmental sector.
 The Environmental Science Program Director, Dr. Kavouras, is a great instructor and advisor that helps me find all of the resources I need concerning internships or future career goals.”